-If you have underlying mental health issues that make it impossible for you to make a sound decision about addiction treatment, you can be involuntarily admitted to a treatment facility.
-In most other cases, addiction treatment begins because you make a choice to seek it.
-It’s true that many people enter rehab at the insistence of friends, family, employers or churches, and they aren’t always 100 percent on board with the concept immediately.
-While professional addiction treatment counselors are trained to work with individuals of all types, successful rehab is usually easier when you are fully engaged and working within the process.
+Most of the time, professional addiction treatment begins when you choose to seek it.
+It’s true that many people enter rehab at the insistence of friends, family, employers or churches.
+Still, the choice to seek treatment is yours, even if you weren’t always on board with the idea.
+Professional addiction treatment counselors work with individuals of all types, and successful rehab is easier when you fully engage and work hard during the treatment and recovery processes.

-That being said, you don’t have to be able to check off certain traits to be “ready” for addiction treatment.
-If drugs or alcohol are interfering with your life or putting yourself or loved ones at risk, then it’s time to seek treatment.
-Ask yourself the following questions:
+You don’t have to check off certain traits to be “ready” for professional addiction treatment.
+If drugs or alcohol are interfering with your life or putting you or your loved ones at risk, then it’s time to seek treatment.
+Ask yourself the following questions.
+Are you…

-- Do you have physical symptoms when you haven’t used drugs or alcohol in a while?
+…experiencing physical symptoms when you haven’t used drugs or alcohol for a while?

-- Do you require more and more drugs or alcohol to relieve physical symptoms or get drunk or high?
+…using more and more drugs or alcohol to get drunk, get high, or relieve physical symptoms?

-If you can answer yes to any one of these questions, then professional addiction treatment is likely the right choice for you.
+If you answered “yes” to any one of these questions, then professional addiction treatment is the right choice for you.

-Now is the right time because when it comes to addiction, things usually only get worse.
-Without experienced intervention, the situation gets continually worse without getting better.
-Even if you believe you have your addiction in hand or that you can stop using drugs or alcohol anytime, if you answered yes to one or more of the questions above, then your life isn’t as controlled as you might believe.
+When it comes to addiction, things will only get worse.
+Without experienced intervention, the situation won’t get any better.
+Even if you believe you have a firm handle on your “problem,” or that you “can stop anytime,” you really don’t have as much control as you might believe.

-As Christians, we often recognize the truth of the phrases “There go I but for the grace of God,” but even Christians who believe in and love Christ can find themselves facing serious consequences because of drugs or alcohol.
-Failing to make a decision now to seek help could result in:
+As Christians, we recognize the truth behind the phrase “There go I but for the grace of God.”
+Still, even Christians who believe in and love Christ can find themselves facing the severe consequences of drugs or alcohol.
+And, failing to seek help now could result in:

 - Ongoing and even permanent damage to organs or systems within the body